Data collection, structure analysis, and crystallography consultation services.

-- Installed December 2016: Bruker D8 Quest Single Crystal Diffractometer with Mo sealed tube and curved triumph monochromator with a 10 cm x 10 cm Photon-100 detector and fixed chi angle.
+- Installed December 2016: Bruker D8 Quest Single Crystal Diffractometer with Mo sealed tube and curved triumph monochromator with a Photon-II detector (10 cm x 14 cm) and fixed chi angle.
 Equipped with an Oxford Cryostream 800 plus variable temperature device (80-500K).
 This instrument is ideal for fast, high throughput data collection of well to weakly diffracting samples, and for heavily absorbing samples.
 Typical samples include metal-organic complexes, metals, ceramics, well diffracting organic crystals.
 For software, procedures and publication items see here.

 - Installed August 2019: Malvern Panalytical Epsilon 4 benchtop energy dispersive X-ray fluorescence (XRF) spectometer for elemental analysis from fluorine (F) to americium (Am).
 For bulk and trace analysis of inorganic and organic-inorganic hybrid materials, minerals, building materials as well as trace element analysis in oils and fuels, polymers, plastics, food, pharmaceuticals cosmetics and the environment.
 It handles a wide variety of sample types, including solids, pressed and loose powders, liquids and filters and performs non-destructive quantitative analysis in concentrations from 100% down to sub-ppm levels (for heavier elements), on samples weighing anything from a few milligrams to kilograms.
 Elemental screening and element ratios are available using the Omnian standardless analysis solution.
 The Ag anode X-ray tube guarantees best performance of P, S and Cl analysis.
 The spectrometer features a 10-position removable sample changer and can accommodate samples up to 52 mm (2 inch) in diameter.